 Your website can be a powerful tool to generate leads for your business – if you use it correctly.
 Unfortunately, many businesses don’t optimize their websites to convert leads.
 The result: missed opportunities and missed sales.
-Here are a few ways to effectively generate leads with your website – and some pitfalls to avoid.
+Here are a few ways to effectively generate leads with your website design – and some pitfalls to avoid.

-Actionable tips to generate leads with your website
+Actionable tips to generate leads with your website design

 Your web design deeply impacts how effective it is at generating leads.
 Visitors only take a fraction of a second to make their first judgments about your website design.
 Even worse, a bad user experience will quickly drive away potential prospects.